yoctoyotta1024/CLEO/docs/source/usage/quickstart.rst

 Quickstart
 ==========

-Start by following the steps to :doc:`install CLEO <installation>`.
+Start by following the steps to :doc:`install CLEO <installation/installation>`.

 To use CLEO as an SDM coupled to a dynamics solver, essentially your task is to contruct a ``main.cpp`` file.